mnfst/docs-baas/deploy-fly-io.md

 Validate the config and Fly.io will build the image and deploy.

-🎉 That's it !
+🎉 That's it!
 Click on "View app" to see it.